Sergei Parajanov: Biography

-In 1948 he was convicted of homosexual acts (which were illegal at the time in the Soviet Union) with an MGB officer named Nikolai Mikava in Tbilisi.
-These charges were later proven false.
-He was sentenced to five years in prison, but was released under an amnesty after three months.
-In video interviews, friends and relatives contest the truthfulness of anything he was charged with.
-They speculate the punishment may have been a form of political retaliation for his rebellious views.
+Parajanov was accused by Soviet authorities of being a closeted bisexual.
+In 1948, he was arrested and charged with illegal homosexual acts with MGB officer Nikolai Mikava in Tbilisi.
+He was sentenced to five years in prison and released under an amnesty after three months.
+In video interviews, friends and relatives contest the truthfulness of anything Parajanov was charged with; they believe his sentencing was procured through a kangaroo court due to his tendency for political retaliation and rebellious views.